IBM TS4500 R7 Tape Library Guide

 An IBM Redbooks publication

-Now, you can achieve both a low cost per terabyte (TB) and a high TB density per square foot, because the TS4500 can store up to 8.25 petabytes (PB) of uncompressed data in a single frame library or scale up at 1.5 PB per square foot to over 263 PB, which is more than 4 times the capacity of the IBM TS3500 tape library.
-The TS4500 offers these benefits:
+Now, you can achieve a low cost per terabyte (TB) and a high TB density per square foot because the TS4500 can store up to 11 petabytes (PB) of uncompressed data in a single frame library or scale up to 2 PB per square foot to over 350 PB.
+The TS4500 offers the following benefits:

-- High availability dual active accessors with integrated service bays to reduce inactive service space by 40%.
-The Elastic Capacity option can be used to completely eliminate inactive service space.
+- High availability: Dual active accessors with integrated service bays reduce inactive service space by 40%.
+The Elastic Capacity option can be used to eliminate inactive service space.

-- Increased capacity: The TS4500 can grow from a single L frame up to an additional 17 expansion frames with a capacity of over 23,000 cartridges.
+- Increased capacity: The TS4500 can grow from a single L frame up to another 17 expansion frames with a capacity of over 23,000 cartridges.

-- High-density (HD) generation 1 frames from the existing TS3500 library can be redeployed in a TS4500.
+- High-density (HD) generation 1 frames from the TS3500 library can be redeployed in a TS4500.

 - Capacity on demand (CoD): CoD is supported through entry-level, intermediate, and base-capacity configurations.

 - Advanced Library Management System (ALMS): ALMS supports dynamic storage management, which enables users to create and change logical libraries and configure any drive for any logical library.

 - Support for IBM TS1160 while also supporting TS1155, TS1150, and TS1140 tape drive: The TS1160 gives organizations an easy way to deliver fast access to data, improve security, and provide long-term retention, all at a lower cost than disk solutions.
 The TS1160 offers high-performance, flexible data storage with support for data encryption.
 Also, this enhanced fifth-generation drive can help protect investments in tape automation by offering compatibility with existing automation.